-The Scheme provides a set of interbank rules, practices and standards to be complied with by Participants who adhere to the Scheme with minimum conditions required in the Customer-to-Bank space.
-It allows payment services providers in SEPA to offer a SEPA-wide euro instant credit transfer product to Customers.
+The Scheme provides a set of interbank rules, practices and standards to be complied with by Participants who adhere to the Scheme.
+It allows payment services providers in SEPA to offer a SEPA-wide core and basic euro credit transfer product to Customers.